OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-90-en.md

 This is the 90th issue of the biweekly report.

 XiangShan development-wise, the frontend team continued to fix performance bugs caused by BPU refactoring~~hoping that performance can reach pre-refactoring levels by the next biweekly report~~.
-The backend team is advancing the new design implementation of the V3 vector unit while optimizing the timing of the V2 backend.
+The backend team is steadily advancing bug fixes and new feature development.
 The MemBlock team is continuously pushing forward with the V3 refactoring and testing of various modules, fixing some V2 functional bugs, optimizing timing, and improving code quality.

 <!-- more -->